Amanda Eliasch: Career

 In 2010 she published Sins of a Butterfly, a poetry collection.

 During the Summer of 2011 Eliasch produced the Rebel Show of James Franco at the Venice Film Festival with Liberatum.

 Eliasch exhibited artworks in July 2011 at the Leadapron Gallery, Los Angeles.
 Called Peccadillos, the exhibits were neon sculptures inspired by cartoons of her committing the seven deadly sins with neon artist Michael Flechtner in Los Angeles, they were drawn by her friend Kay Saatchi.
 The exhibition later transferred to the Doyle Devere Gallery in Notting Hill Gate, London.

 The same year, Eliasch worked as a film director and writer, making a "jarringly frank" documentary drama The Gun, the Cake and the Butterfly, which contained the line: "When a woman confronts her loneliness she is free."
 It was based on her book and the theatrical production.
 In 2013 it won the Lena Wertmuller prize for best Documentary Drama and was screened at the Ischia International Film and Music Festival and the Bel Air Film Festival, Los Angeles, where she won Best Edit and best documentary made by a woman.
 The film has reportedly been called 'shockingly frank' by critics.

 In 2014 she was producer of The Vortex by Noël Coward at the Matrix Theatre in Los Angeles.

 She confronted her doppelganger, who was using her name to gatecrash parties.
 2016 Her work appeared in Desire Magazine.

 Since 2008, Eliasch has also worked as the fashion editor for Genlux Magazine in Los Angeles.

+Eliasch subscribes to the Oxfordian theory of Shakespeare authorship, and has made a film about it, the as of 2025 forthcoming The Truth Will Out.